EER BSc art. 3.4

-1) The Examination Board can grant the student exemption from one or more complete units of study at his or her request.
-To this end, the student will demonstrate that he or she has completed a component of a similar content, size and level of a different university or higher professional education programme or has, as a result of work and/or professional experience, sufficient knowledge and skills regarding the unit of study concerned
+1) The examination board may, upon the request of the student, grant an exemption from one or more complete units of study at his request.
+To this end, the student will demonstrate that he has completed a component of a similar content, size and level of a different programme or university or higher professional education programme or has, as a result of work and/or professional experience, sufficient knowledge and skills regarding the unit of study concerned

 2) Students may be exempted from the obligation to participate in practical exercises if they can demonstrate that they expect to be placed in a moral dilemma as a result of the need to meet one of the requirements for this component.
-In such cases, the Examination Board decides whether the component can be carried out in another manner to be determined by the Board.
+In such cases, the examination board decides whether the component can be carried out in another manner to be determined by the examination board.

 3) This article does not apply to transfer programmes as referred to in article 2.3.

-If the student wants an exemption for a part of a module the module coordinator also needs to give approval by signing the exemption form and state the weight or EC’s of the exemption.
+In case an exemption for a 'part of a module' is requested, the module coordinator also needs to give approval by signing the exemption form and state the weight or EC’s of the exemption.

 The examiner doesn't need to decide and sign the exemption form right away.
-The examiner could ask the student the student to come back later for the signed exemption form.
+The examiner could ask you to come back later for the signed exemption form.
 The examiner may inform the examination board personally on specific matters (weight or alternate exam) in case of an exemption (examinationboard BMS).

-The signature of the examiner does not automatically mean that the exemption is granted.
+The signature of the examiner does not mean that the exemption is granted.
 That is to be decided on by the examination board.
-After filling in the exemption form the student must submit a request to the examination board by web application form.
-The following should be added:
+After filling in the exemption form please submit a request to the examination board.
+The following should be included in the request:

 - Motivated request

-- Detailed study progress overview (pdf-file from Osiris)
+- Complete study progress overview (pdf-file from Osiris)

-The examination board judges and decides, based on the information and motivation of the examiner, if the student has the necessary knowledge or skills to grant the student the exemption.
+The examination board judges and decides, based on the information and motivation of the examiner, if the exemption can be granted.

-If a student would like an exemption from the obligation to take part in a specific practical exercise because of a moral dilemma the student can submit a request.
+If you would like an exemption from the obligation to take part in a specific practical exercise because of a moral dilemma, you can submit a request.

-The student must motivate and make acceptable why this practical exercise is a moral dilemma to him/her.
-The examination board will determine, after consultation of the examiner, in what other way the student can fulfill the course goals.
+You must motivate and make acceptable why this practical exercise is a moral dilemma to you.
+The examination board will determine, after consultation of the examiner, in what other way you can fulfill the course goals.